CollingsKenny/resume/resume.md

 - Built a system to help deter the growing problem of bike thefts on our campus by tracking bike locations and alerting the owner’s smartphone when tampering is detected.
 - The system consisted of three distinct parts:
   1. The GPS and on-bike hardware.
-  2. A Google Cloud based Express.js middleware and Firebase database.
+  2. A Google Cloud based Express.js API and Firebase database.
   3. An Android application to alert the user and display the bike’s location.
-- Programmed middleware in JavaScript with Node.js and Express.js to receive data from hardware devices and to manage and update the Firebase.
+- Programmed a cloud API in JavaScript with Node.js and Express.js to receive data from hardware devices and to manage and update the Firebase.
 - Implemented Google Maps API and Firebase API in an Android app to display data in real time.

 ### Cepheid - Sunnyvale, CA